Marriage Visitor Visa: Get Married in the UK

 d.
 Financial Evidence

 Demonstrate your ability to support yourself financially during your stay in the UK.
 Submit bank statements for the past six months, pay slips, or a letter from your employer.
-If you have a sponsor providing financial support, you’ll need to provide a letter confirming their support and financial documents proving their ability to fund your stay.
+If you have a sponsor providing financial support, you will need to provide a letter confirming their support and financial documents proving their ability to fund your stay.

 e.
 Proof of Accommodation